TheMightyGit/rssole/README.md

 - Feeds are updated every 300 seconds.
 Currently not configurable.
 - `readcache.json` (which notes which URLs you've marked as read) grows unbounded at the moment.
 - 'Add Feed' in the UI doesn't work (yet).
 Well, it does, but it doesn't persist it so it'll vanish on next restart.
 - No tests and some poor error handling in places.
+It's very much prototype code right now.

 ## Key Dependencies